-- Children missing education/absconding during the school day can also be a sign of CCE, including involvement in County Lines. - Children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful.
+- Children absent from education or missing/absconding during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation or child criminal exploitation.
+If there are concerns around attendance this is followed up straight away by the attendance team by a phone call followed by a home visit.
+This information is recorded on CPOMS and then a member of the safeguarding team is alerted to see if further actions are required to be taken. - Children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful.

 Appendix 1 details different kinds of abuse.

 Appendix 2 provides guidance to staff on how to respond to children who report abuse